akairat/Swipe-Go/README.md

 Events are filtered according to your preferences and if you're interested in a certain event, you can add it to your phone's calendar with a simple swipe to the right, otherwise you can skip it with a simple swipe to the left.
-Swipe'n'Go is a tinder for events. :)
+Swipe'n'Go is a tinder for events. :) <br />
-You can update your preferences using the menu on the top left of the screen.
+You can update your preferences using the menu on the top left of the screen. <br />
 You can also add new events to our events database running on Parse using the menu on the top left of the screen.

 Swipe'n'Go ;)!